sirTark/RiceMod/README.md

 Adds various rice related items to Minecraft 1.17

-Author's Comments

 This is my first mod, feel free to give it a try!

-License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.